 - rharatian at bournemouth dot ac dot uk

-- Lecturer (Academic) in Electronics
+- Senior Lecturer

 - Poole House P122, Talbot Campus, Fern Barrow, Poole, BH12 5BB

 Use a QR Code reader on a mobile device to add this person as a contact:

 - Haratian, R., Timotijevic, T. and Phillips, C., 2016.
 Reducing power and increasing accuracy of on-body sensing in motion capture application.
 IET Signal Processing, 10 (2), 133-139.

 - Haratian, R., Twycross-Lewis, R., Timotijevic, T. and Phillips, C., 2014.
 Toward flexibility in sensor placement for motion capture systems: A signal processing approach.
 IEEE Sensors Journal, 14 (3), 701-709.

 - Haratian, R., 2021.
 On-body Sensing Systems: Motion Capture for Health Monitoring.
 In: The 7th International Conference on Condition Monitoring and Asset Managment 14-18 June 2021 London.

 - Haratian, R., 2019.
 Assistive Wearable Technology for Mental Wellbeing: Sensors and Signal Processing Approaches.
 In: IEEE International Conference on Frontiers of Signal Processing.
 25-27 September 2019 France. https://ieeexplore.ieee.org/document/8938054 IEEE.

 - Haratian, R. and Timotijevic, T., 2018.
 On-body sensing and signal analysis for user experience recognition in human-machine interaction.
 2018 4th International Conference on Frontiers of Signal Processing, ICFSP 2018, 50-55.